Vinithvk98/Zomato_sql_project/README.md

 # Analysis & Reports

-## Q.1
-## Write a query to find the top 5 most frequently ordered dishes by customer called "Arjun Mehta" in the last 1 year.
+### Q.1 Write a query to find the top 5 most frequently ordered dishes by customer called "Arjun Mehta" in the last 1 year.
-'''sql
+''' sql
 SELECT
 	customer_name,
 	dishes,